-Also known as Freedom Day, Juneteenth takes place every year on June 19th in commemoration of the day in 1865 when news of federal orders freeing all previously enslaved peoples — issued three years earlier in the Emancipation Proclamation of 1863 — finally reached Black Americans in Galveston, Texas.
+Also known as Freedom Day, Juneteenth takes place every year on June 19th in commemoration of the day in 1865 when news of federal orders freeing all previously enslaved peoples — issued nearly three years earlier in the Emancipation Proclamation of 1863 — finally reached Black Americans in Galveston, Texas.
 It’s an important day in American history, and it has grown in notoriety over recent years as more and more people learn about its significance.
-If you’re wondering how to teach about and help your students learn more about this day, check out these Juneteenth activities and lessons for students of all ages.
+As of June 2021, Juneteenth is officially a U.S. federal holiday.
+If you’re wondering how to teach about this day and help your students learn more, check out these Juneteenth activities and lessons for students of all ages.

-High school students can discover more about this day in history through informational texts, writing prompts, and discussion questions using these three Juneteenth activities.
+Middle school and high school students can discover more about this day in history through informational texts, writing prompts, and discussion questions using these Juneteenth activities.

 Juneteenth – A Celebration of Freedom by Edventure Themes

-To discover more engaging resources for your classroom, browse digital resources on TpT.
+Discover more engaging resources for Juneteenth on TpT.

 *This blog was originally published in 2021 and has been updated for 2022.